rrealmuto/OoT-Randomizer/Notes/coop-ctx.md

 The **co-op context** is a region of memory where a portion of the randomizer's configuration variables are stored in a versioned layout defined below.
 It is the interface used by emulator plugins to implement [Multiworld](https://wiki.ootrandomizer.com/index.php?title=Multiworld).

-The starting address of the auto-tracker context is listed at address `0x8040_0000` (at the start of the randomizer context).
+The starting address of the co-op context is listed at address `0x8040_0000` (at the start of the randomizer context).
 On versions of the randomizer before this feature was added, the starting address is given as zero.
 At that address, a 4-byte integer can be found.
 This is the version number of the co-op context and defines the layout of the remainder of the context according to the sections below.
 The current version is 4.

 # Version 1